Changes may be coming for the Student and Exchange Visitor Program.

 The proposed rule was submitted for publication to the Federal Register and is open for public comment until Jan.
 21, 2014.
 ICE encourages the public to submit formal input on the proposed rule through www.regulations.gov during the open comment period.

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://mix933fm.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://mix933fm.com using your original account information.